Choosing face to face or telephone counsellingHow could counselling help me?

 Couple counselling can be useful in providing couples with an opportunity to talk about their issues in the relationship in a more controlled environment.
 I aim to facilitate both parties in exploring their view of the relationship, and in improving communication in the relationship.
 Before arranging couple counselling discuss with your partner how they feel about coming for counselling, and what they would hope to achieve by coming.
 How much does a session cost?

 Face to face or telephone counselling sessions both cost £40 per one-hour session for individuals, or £50 per one and a quarter hour session (couples).
 Sessions booked and paid for two days in advance are £35 and £45 respectively (re-scheduling and cancellation restrictions apply).
-Sessions paid for by Paypal incur a £1.61 Paypal fee - as an alternative details for direct bank transfer are available on request.
+Details for direct bank transfer are available on request.
 Sessions missed without notification are chargeable in full, as are expenses incurred in pursuing unpaid debts.
 When can I book a session?

 I work weekdays (Monday to Friday) and weekday evenings up until a latest start time of 9pm.
 Weekend sessions are available on request.
 Telephone 0116 288 6163